 Why did I write Autism and Advice ?
 I promised myself that this year I would write more about me and this may mean writings like this, which is a bit of a rant, which I started writing about 2 years ago when I was feeling quite sorry for myself, but I publish this in hopes it helps someone understand better what Parents with children who have disabilities (both visible and not visible) deal with every day.

-In this world there are many well-meaning folk who love to feel they are being helpful, and thus enjoy handing out advice even in situations where they really have no bloody idea what they are talking about.
+In this world, there are many well-meaning folks who love to feel they are being helpful and thus enjoy handing out advice even in situations where they really have no bloody idea what they are talking about.
 I started receiving that kind of advice from day 1 of my life, but I started to notice it more the day after my first child was born.
 How can people without kids hand out advice?
 A very good question.
 I realize you can know a lot about raising kids if you were the oldest sibling in a large family and such, but maybe wait until you are asked to give that advice out?

 Some examples of good advice:

-- A friend that told us to go look into an RDSP as it might be a good idea for long-term planning, and I have tried to help other folks understand this important tool for your child’s future as well (see the RDSP menu tab at the top of this page).
+- A friend told us to go look into an RDSP as it might be a good idea for long-term planning, and I have tried to help other folks understand this important tool for your child’s future as well (see the RDSP menu tab at the top of this page).

 - An amazing speech pathologist who told us that she didn’t think this was a speech issue, but handed my wife a great book, “The Out of Sync Child”, (you can find it on Amazon here The Out-of-Sync Child (amazon link)), and that described our son (at the time) and gave us hope.